What is an athletic trainer?

 Meet the Athletic Trainers:

 Wendy arrived at Northfield Mount Hermon in the fall of 1997 to work as a certified athletic trainer and physical education teacher in the Physical Education and Athletics Department.
-Prior to arriving on campus, Wendy had been employed for 4 years by NovaCare Outpatient Rehabilitation where she worked in the physical therapy outpatient clinic as well as at Bishop Eustace Preparatory School providing athletic training services for their athletic program.
+Prior to arriving on campus, Wendy had been employed for four years by NovaCare Outpatient Rehabilitation, where she worked in the physical therapy outpatient clinic, and at Bishop Eustace Preparatory School, providing athletic training services for their athletic program.

-Her education in the field began with her earning a Bachelor of Science degree at the University of New Hampshire, where she also played soccer and lacrosse.
+Wendy earned a Bachelor of Science at the University of New Hampshire, where she also played soccer and lacrosse.
 After graduation, she spent a year as an intern at Phillips Exeter Academy and earned her Board Certification in Athletic Training during that year.
-She finished her formal education earning a Master of Arts degree, also in athletic training, from Western Michigan University.
-In addition to serving NMH in the athletic department, Wendy is also an advisor to 7 residents of Hayden Hall.
+She earned a Master of Arts degree, also in athletic training, from Western Michigan University.
+In addition to serving NMH in the athletic department, Wendy is also an advisor.
 During her tenure here, she has served on several NMH committees related to athletics, most notably facility design as part of strategic planning, student-athlete award selection, and PE curricula design.

 Jesse began working as a certified athletic trainer at Northfield Mount Hermon in the fall of 2016.
 She was previously the athletic trainer at a public school in Northampton, Massachusetts, where she started the athletic training program from scratch.